pritimane1809/Insternship_assignments/Git/git-nginx-assessment/README.md

 1d.

-- echo: Prints text to the terminal.
+- echo: Prints text to the terminal
-- > : Redirects output into a file.
 - README.md: Markdown file used to describe the project.
 - app.py: Python script containing a simple print statement.
 1e.